 I’ve just noticed that the SEGfL link for the Island Schools’ Internet connections is now back up and running again.
 Let’s hope it stays fixed!
-Comments Off
+Comments Off on Fixed

 It looks like the schools on the Island are going to be without Internet for a third day – unless BT fix things overnight.
 Apparently there’s an power-related issue at County Hall – schools are able to reach as far as there, but no further.